samatechtw/vue3-eth/README.md

 onSetupProvider((signer) => {
   // The eth provider is connected.
 Store the signer if you need it later
-  // Make sure "signer" is NOT reactive, this will break ethers.sj });
+  // Make sure "signer" is NOT reactive, this will break ethers.js });
 ```